ohmybash/oh-my-bash/CONTRIBUTING.md

 When you add a new plugin, please also update [plugins/README.md](https://github.com/ohmybash/oh-my-bash/blob/master/plugins/README.md)

+### Copyright and responsibility

+If you submit codes derived from other's work, please confirm that the license is compatible with the MIT license.
+Please clarify which part is your own work and which is not in the code and include **the copyright notice of the original authors**.
+You may also include your own copyright notice, but we may omit them because we can track them in the Git history.

+You can provide codes under any licenses which are compatible with the MIT license.
+When you submit and update a PR (*NOT when the PR is merged*), unless otherwise specified, **we assume that you provide the codes/texts under the MIT license**.
+If you would like to provide the codes/texts with another license, please specify it in the codes/texts.
+If you forgot to declare the license that is not MIT, you can later declare it for the part you contributed.

+Do not submit AI-generated codes/documentation unless you understand both the generated codes/documentation and the related **exiting codebase**.
+You are required to be responsible for requests to the changes and reports of the issues for the submitted codes/documentation.
+Also, please confirm that the generated codes/texts can be included in Oh My Bash **with your own copyright under the MIT license**.

 ### Improving PR

 After opening PRs, you will usually receive requests for changes.
 It is rare